IowaDave/pxt-constants/README.md

 <p>JavaScript will not allow you to change the value attached to a name that was declared with the keyword <code>const</code>.
 The code examples in Figures 4 and 5 above would produce an error, alerting you to the problem before it can cause trouble.</p>

-<p>Now we see the problem: You cannot declare a <code>const</code> directly with blocks.
+<p>To restate the problem: you cannot declare a <code>const</code> directly with blocks.
 If you do so in the main JavaScript window of MakeCode, it will be changed into a variable block.</p>

-<p>Solution: create a custom block that functions like a <code>const</code>.
+<p>Our solution: create a custom block that functions like a <code>const</code>.
 And here is happy news: the MakeCode editor is the only tool you need!</p>

 <p>The official documentation for custom blocks, found at <a href="https://makecode.microbit.org/blocks/custom">https://makecode.microbit.org/blocks/custom</a>, states, &ldquo;Any exported JavaScript function can be turned into a block by simply adding a //% block comment.&rdquo;</p>